 - Fuel up on healthy foods.

-- Stay active through exercise or fitness.
+- Stay active through exercise or any kind of joyful movement.

 Make Time to Unwind